The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

 Consider $\sigma$ as function of $T$ and some control parameter $x$.
-At $T = 0$, the conductivity is identical to zero in the insulating region. -- From the empirical perspective, the existence of such a region is a hypothesis, although a very plausible one.
-Consider for example Fig.\ 2 of Ref.\ \onlinecite{Tho.etal.83}: The convergence of the finite $T$ curves to a sharp transition is not proven.
-In principle, $\sigma(T = 0,x)$ might also continuously vanish in some exponential manner. -- The onset of metallic conduction happens at the $x$ value where $\sigma(T = 0,x)$ suddenly starts to deviate from zero.
-There, this function of $x$ is not smooth, but has some peculiarity.
+In the limit $T \rightarrow 0$, the conductivity is identical to zero in the insulating region. -- From the empirical perspective, the existence of such a region is a hypothesis, although a very plausible one.
+Consider, for example, Figure 2 of Ref.\ \onlinecite{Tho.etal.83}: The convergence of the finite $T$ curves to a sharp transition is not proven.
+In principle, $\lim_{T \rightarrow 0} \sigma(T,x)$ might also continuously vanish in some very rapid manner. -- The onset of metallic conduction happens at the $x$ value where $\lim_{T \rightarrow 0} \sigma(T,x)$ suddenly starts to deviate from zero.
+There, this function of $x$ is not smooth but has some peculiarity.
 That means it is either discontinuous or at least not infinitely often differentiable.
-This non-analytic behavior of $\sigma(T = 0,x)$ indicates a phase transition, more precisely, a quantum phase transition.
+This non-analytic behavior of $\lim_{T \rightarrow 0} \sigma(T,x)$ indicates a phase transition, more precisely, a quantum phase transition.